AMVETS

 Mental Health and Suicide Prevention

-Since 2019, AMVETS has led the way in highlighting that mental health, more than any other issue, results in the unnecessary loss of lives for the veteran and military community.
 As a result of AMVETS legislative efforts insisting that the VA try new and innovative approaches to address the issue, Congress passed the Commander John Scott Hannon Veterans Mental Health Care Improvement Act.
 The law requires the VA to provide significant grants to community and non-profit organizations as well as requiring the VA to carry out innovative pilot programs to execute novel approaches to tackle the avoidable outcome of death by suicide.

-Within this law, the Staff Sergeant Parker Gordon Fox Suicide Prevention Grant Program (SSG Fox SPGP) was established.
 AMVETS has been closely monitoring this effort to ensure the program is successful in treating veterans in crisis who search for alternatives to VA mental health care.
-In December of 2023, the House Veterans Affairs Committee held a hearing on the success of the program, highlighting organizations like
+In December of 2023, the House Veterans Affairs Committee held a hearing on the success of the program, highlighting organizations like the Boulder Crest Foundation and their partnerships with the VA.
+These organizations are proving that alternative approaches to mental health care, post-traumatic growth, and improving veterans’ overall quality of life are efforts deserving of increased funding and attention.

-In November of 2023, the VA released its National Veteran Suicide Prevention Annual Report.
-It showed overarching trends in veteran suicide, once again displaying an increase in veteran suicide since 2021.
+In December 2024, the VA released its National Veteran Suicide Prevention Annual Report.
+It showed overarching trends in veteran suicide, once again displaying an increase in veteran suicide since 2022.
 The lives of our service members and veterans continue to be our number one priority.
-AMVETS constantly explores legislative opportunities to address this problem, seek innovative solutions for bringing these numbers down, and do everything we can to keep them down.

 Ideal legislative outcomes: